mathisbot/opengl-fps/README.md

 <a name="about-sdl2"></a>

 #### Context
-Generally speaking, when you want to display something on a screen, you have to go through a large number of steps.
-Fortunately, over the years, this long process has been divided over the different component of computers.
-From a development point of view, it is needed to discuss with the OS and graphic card drivers.
-This is done using standardized languages.
-The best-known is DirectX, but OpenGL is open-source and, above all, easier to learn/use.
+The first question to ask is: how do you display elements on screen?
+As the display is connected directly to the GPU, you need to ask the graphics drivers politely.
+This is usually done via standardized languages called specifications.
+Their implementation is the responsibility of the card manufacturer.

+The best-known are DirectX, Vulkan and OpenGL.
+Although Vulkan is the most recent and was specifically designed for optimization, taking into account recent technological advances, OpenGL remains the most widely used, open-source and, above all, the easiest to learn.

+> OpenGL® is the most widely adopted 2D and 3D graphics API in the industry, bringing thousands of applications to a wide variety of computer platforms.
+It is window-system and operating-system independent as well as network-transparent.
+OpenGL enables developers of software for PC, workstation, and supercomputing hardware to create high-performance, visually compelling graphics software application

+on *khronos.org*

 #### SDL